rlesiyon/cu-cpbs-7602/assignments/readme.md

 The notebook for the assignment is available at `assignments` folder in the [repository](https://github.com/rlesiyon/cu-cpbs-7602).

 The notebook for the assignment is [assignment1.ipynb](https://github.com/rlesiyon/cu-cpbs-7602/blob/main/assignments/assignment1.ipynb).

-Run the notebook from the top to download the data for this assignment.
+At the top of the notebook, there are commands to download the data.

+The notebook is divide by section; 1. `data download and processing`, 2. `cluster analysis`, and `Cluster Evaluation and Interpretation`.
+I include explaination in

 __Environment__